Ways to make CEOs HR savvy

 From India, Bangalore

-Why do you think HR is one of the most hated divisions in any organisation?
-So many HR departments think they are above anyone else and are the engine room of the organisation.
+Many HR departments believe they are above everyone else and are the engine room of the organization.
 You may have missed the memo that says they are NOT.
-They are but one piece of the puzzle, contributing to the smooth running of the organisation along with sales, marketing, finance, manufacturing etc etc. Think of the CEO as the conductor of an orchestra, trying to get all the players working together in harmony to create the music.
-He is top dog, not HR.
+They are just one piece of the puzzle, contributing to the smooth running of the organization along with sales, marketing, finance, manufacturing, etc.

 HR often goes to the CEO with problems, never with solutions that align with company direction and policy.
-Invariably the CEO sends them away with a flea in their ear.
+Invariably, the CEO sends them away with a flea in their ear.

 For another perspective on the OP's question, see my next post.